ImmutableVariable/learnityourself/docs/python/04-data-structures/02-lists.md

 ## Generator Expressions

-Generator expressions are similar to list comprehensions but create generators instead of lists.
-They use parentheses instead of square brackets and generate items one at a time, which makes them more memory-efficient for large datasets.
+Generator expressions are a memory-efficient way to create sequences of values on the fly, instead of storing the entire sequence in memory like lists do.
+Because of this, they can be directly used in functions like sum() or max() that process data one item at a time.

+Imagine you want to find the sum of squares of numbers from 1 to 10.
+Instead of creating a list of these squares first, a generator expression calculates each square as it's needed by the sum() function, saving memory.

 ### Basic Syntax